seanohagan/seanohagan.github.io/_pages/about.md

 I'm a senior undergraduate student at the University of Connecticut studying mathematics and statistics.

-I am broadly interested in probability, mathematical statistics, Bayesian statistics, and anything numerical, computational, or probabilistic.
+I am broadly interested in probability, mathematical statistics, Bayesian nonparametrics, and computational statistics.

 Check out my [Visual Blog](/blog/) to see some nice expository visualizations that I'm currently working on.
-For example, [Polya's Urn Processes](/portfolio/polya-urn).
+For example, [Polya Urn Processes](/portfolio/polya-urn).

 In my free time, I enjoy spending time with friends, exercise, snowboarding, and puzzles (like the Rubik's cube).